surfcx/tripsync/docs/privacy-policy.md

 ## 1. Who we are

-TripSync is operated by **Vertaal** ("we").
+TripSync is operated by **Vartaal** ("we").
 TripSync is a school field trip coordination app that helps trip organizers, chaperones, and parents communicate and share updates during a school field trip.

 For privacy questions, contact us at **neelagiri@outlook.com**.